List of A Series of Unfortunate Events characters: Mr. Tammerlane

 Mr. Tammerlane is the head of Mulctuary Money Management who is exclusive to the Netflix series and is voiced by Barry Sonnenfeld.

 He was first heard on the phone in "The Miserable Mill" Pt.
 2 where he orders Arthur Poe to find the Baudelaires who have gone missing after what happened at Lake Lachrymose.

 In "The Austere Academy" Pt.
 1, Mr. Poe contacts Mr. Tammerlane telling him that he has enrolled them at Prufrock Preparatory while reviewing "The Pony Party" book.

 In "The Slippery Slope" Pt.
 2, Mr. Poe takes a break from the city following Mrs. Bass' arrest and also to give Mr. Tammerlane time to cool down after what transpired at Mulctuary Money Management.
 By the end of the episode, Mr. Tammerlane calls up Mr. Poe informing him of fires happening in the city and children losing their parents in the fires at the same time.

 Fire Chief

 The unnamed Fire Chief was the head of the city's Fire Department and Count Olaf's father who is exclusive to the Netflix series and is portrayed by Eric Keenleyside.

-He was accidentally killed by poisoned dart by Beatrice at the opera (who was meant to Esmé), which at lead to Olaf's vengeance on Beatrice and Lemony (who was with her).
+He was accidentally killed by poisoned dart by Beatrice at the opera (who was meant to Esmé), which at lead to Olaf's vengeance on Beatrice, Lemony (who was with her) and the entire VFD organization.